 Andrew is a Manager in Frontier’s Public Policy practice.
-He has more than fourteen years’ experience in the economic and empirical analysis of government policy.
-His particular expertise is using microeconomic data to model the response to policy reforms, and applying good economic principles to help design and evaluate effective policy interventions.
+He has more than sixteen years’ experience in the analysis of government policy.
+His particular expertise is using microeconomic data to model the response to policy reforms, and applying good economic principles to help design, appraise and evaluate effective policy interventions.
 He joined Frontier in 2013.

 Prior to joining Frontier, Andrew was a Senior Research Economist at the Institute for Fiscal Studies.
 His work there focused on policies designed to influence the demand for alcohol, tobacco and transport, the application of behavioural economics to tax policy and microeconomic analysis of environmental policy.
 He led a number of projects for government departments, charitable bodies and third sector organisations, publishing a large number of peer-reviewed journal articles and policy briefings.